MCUdude/MiniCore/README.md

 ## Why add Arduino support for these microcontrollers?
+* They are all Arduino UNO compatible (drop-in replacement)
+* They're extremely popular and used in almost every Arduino project out there
 * They're cheap (some can be bought for less than a dollar at AliExpress and Ebay)
-* They come in both DIP and TQFP packages (which are hand solderable)
+* They come in both DIP and TQFP packages
-* They're extremely popular and used in almost every Arduino project out there
-* You can choose the suited microcontroller based on how much RAM and flash you need
+* You can now choose the suited microcontroller for your project.
+No need to go for overkill!

 ##Supported clock frequencies